miacchavez/miacchavez.github.io/experiences.md

   </p>

   <p class="summary">
   <strong>Summary:</strong> This Capstone showed me how biomechanics, standards, and data-driven testing protect
   patients and inform better implant design.
 It strengthened my interest in biomedical and mechanical engineering as a way to bridge the operating room and the test lab through careful experimentation and communication.
   </p>
+    </div> <!-- closes accordion-content -->
+    </div> <!-- closes accordion -->
 </section>
 <script>
 document.addEventListener("DOMContentLoaded", () => {